Greece eases capital controls for students and payments

-* Net premiums written were $1.18 billion in quarter, up 3.7 percent from prior-year quarter

-ATHENS Aug 18 Greeks can now transfer up to 500 euros abroad and pay more towards tuition fees under a new incremental easing of capital controls imposed in June to prevent an implosion of the country's banking system.
+ATHENS Greeks can now transfer up to 500 euros abroad and pay more toward tuition fees under a new incremental easing of capital controls imposed in June to prevent an implosion of the country's banking system.

 Under a ministerial decree issued in the Official Gazette, bank accounts can be opened for debt repayments, while up to 8,000 euros for student tuition and living expenses paid abroad are allowed per academic quarter.